Search this site

 This category is for projects that seem not to fit in other places.
 Individual and group projects that require the application of sociological concepts but are extra or co-curricular in nature could include such things as starting or leading a student club, organizing a rally, producing a podcast, creating a photo essay, etc.

-To make a presentation in a roundtable discussion, click the "Submisison Portal" link and submit the following information:
+To make a presentation in a roundtable discussion, click the "Submission Portal" link and submit the following information:

 • Cover Page: Include the author’s name, email, institutional affiliation, and undergraduate status (year of study), as well as the name and email of the student’s faculty advisor/sponsor